gouthamneel/testerdeviceapp/README.md

 # testerdeviceapp
-Goal: Design and develop a web application to display data about bugs in a selected mobile device from three different countries by tester in their respective countries in an appealing way for the user.
+Goal: Design and develop a simple but robust web application to display data about bugs in a selected mobile device from three different countries by tester in their respective countries in an appealing way for the user.

 Stack: HTML/CSS, Bootstrap, jQuery/JavaScript, PHP and MySQL